Home > Analyses > Industrials > Equifax Inc.

 ProductDescription

-Workforce SolutionsEmployment, income, criminal history, social security verification, payroll transactions, employment tax management, identity theft protection.
+Workforce SolutionsEmployment, income, criminal history, and social security number verification; payroll and tax management; identity theft protection products.

-U.S. Consumer Information SolutionsConsumer and commercial credit data, credit scoring and modeling, fraud detection, mortgage services, identity management, credit monitoring, portfolio analytics.
+U.S. Consumer Information SolutionsConsumer and commercial credit information services, credit scoring and modeling, fraud detection, mortgage and financial marketing services, identity management, and credit monitoring.

-InternationalConsumer and commercial credit information, credit scoring and marketing products, debt collection support, and recovery management services across multiple countries.
+InternationalConsumer and commercial credit and financial information, credit scoring and marketing products, debt collection support, and recovery management services.

 Main Competitors

-There are 3 competitors in total, with the table listing the top 3 leaders by market capitalization:
+There are 3 competitors in the Industrials consulting services sector; the table lists the top 3 leaders by market capitalization:

 CompetitorMarket Cap.